William L. Thompson Collections Fellowship

 For emerging museum and house museum professionals

 The William L. Thompson Collections Fellowship for Emerging Museum Professionals and Graduate Students is a short-term residential fellowship designed for emerging museum professionals* and graduate students with an interest in a career focusing on collections and material culture within historic house museums.
 This fellowship is a program of the Richard Hampton Jenrette Foundation.
 Applicants who are emerging museum professionals are expected to be currently working in a collections-related museum position.
 Graduate student applicants will typically be completing a degree in art history, American studies, material culture, museum studies, public history, or a related field and should have completed at least one year of graduate study.
-Interested applicants for any Thompson Fellowship announcement on this page should submit a letter of interest and current CV via email to Grant Quertermous, the Jenrette Foundation’s Curator & Director of Collections.

 This fellowship is named in memory of William L. Thompson, the longtime partner of our founder, Richard H. Jenrette.
 Thompson was instrumental in the restoration, furnishing, and landscaping of each of the Jenrette Foundation’s properties, and he played an important role in building our significant collection of American decorative arts and fine art.